Amchur Powder ( Dry Mango Powder) – Tangy Indian spice

 Try using a pinch of this spice in your roasted vegetables, stir-frys or even for salad dressings and mocktails to give your dish a tangy twist.

 Amchur powder is not the only souring spice used in Indian cuisine.

 There are many different ingredients that you can use to add a tangy base to your dish.

 Some of the most popular souring agents used for both Indian and international cuisine are:

-The difference here is mainly on the level of sourness, its distinctive taste and its use during the cooking process.
+The difference here is on the level of sourness, their distinctive taste and their use during the cooking process.

-Amchoor powder, sumac, lemon juice, taramind fruit pulp are normally used at the end of the cooking process or even as a seasoning for heightened sourness.
+Amchoor powder, sumac, lemon juice, taramind fruit pulp are normally used at the end of the cooking process or even as a seasoning for an uplifting sourness.

 Although the use of all is to add tartness to a dish, the type of ingredient you use depends on the kind of flavour you wish to add to your dish.

 Aids in Digestion -The powerful antioxidants contained in mango makes Amchur powder combat constipation, flatulence and acidity.
 Consuming a teaspoon of Amchur powder will help in maintaining a healthy digestive system.